lozaexequiel/provisioner/README.md

 ├── ├── /<TOOL> # Tool directory
 ~~~

+The `vagrant_data` directory is mounted in the virtual machine as `/vagrant_data`.
+The `vagrant_data` directory contains the provisioning scripts for the tools and the environment directory.

 ## Tools in for this project

 This project contains the following tools for provisioning: